-The Eastern Side of the Sierras, especially anywhere around 9500 feet and above are quite a treat to explore and have a great feeling of desolation.
+The Eastern Side of the Sierras (almost Yosemite in this case), especially anywhere around 9500 feet and above are quite a treat to explore and have a great feeling of desolation.
 The scenery ranges from stark, high peaks to, talus slopes, down into grassy meadows and of course those beautiful Sierra lakes.
 The Saddlebag Lake Loop is no exception, but it is exceptional in a very notable way – the trailhead is only a 10 minute drive up a graded dirt road off California Highway 120.
 This makes it a very do-able day hike, or a short overnighter and its proximity to Tioga Pass makes it an enticing proposition for visitors of the Tuolumne Meadows area of Yosemite.

 Destination: Saddlebag Lake